amarquand/PCNtoolkit/docs/pages/contributing.rst

 Contributing
 ============

-First off, thanks for taking the time to contribute! 🎉👍
+First off, thanks for considering contributing to PCNtoolkit! 🎉👍

 The following is a set of guidelines for contributing to PCNtoolkit.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.